Te Mahau Advisory for Young People with Disabilities

 What is the Advisory for Young People with Disabilities?

-The Advisory for Young People with Disabilities is a way for us to ensure the voice and experience of disabled youth is considered in the design and delivery of the education system.
+The Advisory for Young People with Disabilities (AYPD) is a way for us to ensure the voice and experience of disabled youth is considered in the design and delivery of the education system.

 The advisory group is made up of 12 young people (18-26 years old) who have lived experience of disability.